Enjoy your meal in the beautiful fresh air with our ultimate guide to outdoor dining in Singapore, featuring 50 of our favourite alfresco restaurants!

 Wildseed / The Summerhouse

 The original Wildseed in fun & fabulous Seletar is lovely for brunch, as is its more adult-oriented sister restaurant, The Summerhouse.
 Part alfresco dining, part aircon, Wildseed is a casual cafe serving up gourmet breakfasts and homemade patisseries and cakes.
 The brunch menu tends savoury, except for its DIY ‘waffle factory’ menu that’s a big hit with kiddos.
-Wildseed is popular with dog walkers and families alike – they have kids’ colouring sheets and crayons to keep little hands busy.
+Wildseed is popular with dog walkers and families alike.
 NB: A new location recently opened up with kids’ activities aplenty at Alkaff Mansion near Harbourfront.

 Wildseed Cafe & Bar, Level 1, 3 Park Lane, Seletar Aerospace Park, Singapore 798387, Tel: (+65) 8126 7524, www.thesummerhouse.sg/wildseed-cafe-bar